manishkr108/golang-master/basic/array/array.md

 Manual function → Faster, more control, and no extra imports.

 reflect.DeepEqual → Easy, works for any type (but a bit slower).

+1. What Does “Contiguous Memory” Mean?
+All the elements of an array are stored next to each other in memory, with no gaps in between.

+If you know the memory address of the first element, you can calculate the address of any element with:

+address_of_element = base_address + (index × size_of_element)